 - 2.1.
-Commercial Card Program All card (Procurement, Travel, One Card) accounts and services provided to the State and participating entities by a bank. - 2.2.
+Commercial Card Program See Fiscal Rule 5-1 - 2.2.
 Commercial Cards State issued payment cards including Procurement Cards, Travel Cards, and One Cards. - 2.3.
-Procurement Card Commercial Card used for small purchases of general merchandise and services as governed by State statutes, the Procurement Rules, and these Fiscal Rules.
-A Procurement Card is a corporate liability card. - 2.4.
-Travel Card Commercial Card used for travel related purchases as governed by State statutes, State travel rules, and these Fiscal Rules.
-A Travel Card may be centrally billed (corporate liability) or individually billed (individual or joint and several liability). - 2.5.
-One Card Commercial Card combining the functionality of both the Procurement Card and the Travel Card.
-A One Card is a corporate liability card.
+Procurement Card Used for small purchases of general merchandise and services as governed by state statutes, state procurement rules, and these Fiscal Rules.
+Procurement Cards are corporate liability cards. - 2.4.
+Travel Card Used for travel related purchases as governed by State statutes, State travel rules, and these Fiscal Rules.
+Travel Cards may be centrally billed (corporate liability) or individually billed (individual or joint and several liability). - 2.5.
+One Card Allows the combination of the functionality of both the Procurement Card and Travel Cards.
+One Cards are corporate liability cards.